TN423/Aloe/README.md

 * Ambiguous API documentation
     * Required testing endpoints with Postman to work out bugs
 * Styling:
-    * Choice between pre-existing libraries (such as C3.js) vs implementing from scratch in CSS
+    * Choice between pre-existing libraries (such as C3.js) vs implementing from scratch in CSS.
 * State and prop management
     * Needed to ensure that reviews would update whenever a new product item was clicked.
 Used React's 'componentDidUpdate()' lifecycle method to achieve this.